hlandau/ncdocs/domain-names.md

   - "map": Used to express a Domain Name Object for a subdomain of the current name.

-    The value for this item shall be of the following form:
+    The value for this item SHALL be of the following form:

     - An object mapping zero or more subdomain names to objects.

-      Each key shall be of one of the following forms:
+      Each key SHALL be of one of the following forms:

         - A string containing a valid and ordinary DNS label; the key MUST be a single unqualified label and so MUST NOT contain any dots (ASCII